-Building an advantaged portfolio Bookmark has been added
+Building an advantaged portfolio has been saved

 Building an advantaged portfolio

 One of the central objectives of corporate strategy is for executive management to think holistically about a company’s portfolio of businesses–conceiving and spearheading ways to make the aggregate value of a company’s holdings durable over time, and greater than the sum of its parts.
 This vital mission comprises two central questions: In which businesses should we participate?
 And, how do we create value within and across our businesses?
 In other words, where will we play and how will we win, at the portfolio level?

 Monitor Deloitte has found that the most successful portfolios exhibit three broad characteristics: They are strategically sound, value-creating, and resilient.
 Perhaps this seems obvious.
 But in our experience—maybe because it requires consideration and testing across a wide range of attributes—companies seldom apply this tripartite “advantaged portfolio” approach.

 In this white paper, we explore the characteristics of an advantaged portfolio and the trio of attributes that constitute each (figure below).
 These attributes in aggregate are needed to fully assess, assemble, and maintain a top-performing corporate portfolio.
 A company may need to include additional company-specific criteria to meet its specific goals and aspirations, and the specific weighting of attributes will vary by company.
 But the nine attributes noted in the figure below are “default” criteria that will be relevant in a wide range of portfolio contexts.